List of school attacks in China: Weifang hammer attack

 On April 30, Wang Yonglai (王永来) used a hammer to inflict head injuries to preschool children in Weifang, Shandong, then used gasoline to commit suicide by self-immolation.
-He went on a rampage after authorities attempted to tear down his newly built family home since it was built on farmland, which is illegal.
+He was motivated by the attempts of local authorities to tear down his newly built family home since it was built on farmland, which is illegal.

 May 2010

 Shengshui Temple kindergarten attack

 An attacker named Wu Huanming (吴焕明), 48, killed seven children and two adults and injured 11 others with a cleaver at the Shengshui Temple private kindergarten in Hanzhong, Shaanxi, on May 12, 2010; early reports were removed from the internet in China, for fear that mass coverage of such violence could provoke copycat attacks.
 The attacker later committed suicide at his house; he was the landlord of the school, and had been involved in an ongoing dispute with the school administrator about when the school would move out of the building.